artbrock/holochain_docs/DNA-Reference.md

 TODO: flesh out the descriptions of the fields.

 ## Version
-An integer value describing the version of this DNA file
+An integer value describing the version of this DNA file, or, perhaps document this via a commented json example?

 ## Id
 A UUID